primehostai/primehostai.github.io/docs/index.md

 ---
 # About us:

-PrimeHost is an AI-powered guest messaging platform for Hotels & STR managers.
-It's a startup founded by a property manager and an all-star team of software engineers.
-Backed by leading investors in the Short Term Rental Industry, our mission is simple: **Make your guest interactions effortless & change the way guest communication works.**

-Guest communication is **key** in a successful Hospitality business.
-If you think about it, it's the **only** way that the property can provide personalized experiences, go the extra mile for their guests, show true commitment & eventually create an emotional bond that will revent into awesome reviews & repetitive customers.

-**What's the catch?** Great communication is **extremely time consuming!**

-You need to be available 24/7 for your guest's needs, always respond with clear & effective messages, keep a professional tone & of course, instantly handle emergencies.
-As you grow your successful business & serve lot's of customers, it's inevitable to lose in quality.

-**What if there is another way?**
+Say good-bye to repetitive guest questions with the best **AI-powered messaging platform** for Hotels & Short Term Rentals.

-Integrated with OTAs (Airbnb, [Booking.com](http://Booking.com)) & popular Property Management Systems (Hosthub, Guesty, Hostify, Hostfully), **PrimeHost** empowers you to handle an increasing volume of guest inquiries effortlessly as your business grows.
+Integrated with OTAs & popular Property Management Systems, PrimeHost empowers you to handle an increasing volume of guest inquiries effortlessly as your business grows.

-**Benefits for the property:**
+<p style="text-align: start">&nbsp;<strong>Benefits for the property:</strong></p>

 *   **Save time:** Automate responses and free up your schedule